MethodsAndPractices/vsteam/.docs/Add-VSTeamRelease.md

 The environments will deploy according to how the release definition is configured in the Triggers tab.

-You must call Add-VSTeamAccount before calling this function.
+You must call Set-VSTeamAccount before calling this function.

 ## EXAMPLES